 Bradley International Airport Exhibit

-Bradley International Airport has a deep commitment to the communities of Connecticut and prides itself on being a welcoming and inclusive environment for the more than 1 million passengers it welcomes each year.
+Known as the gateway to Connecticut, Bradley International Airport has a deep commitment to the local communities and prides itself on being a welcoming and inclusive environment for the more than 1 million passengers it welcomes each year.

 Recently named the second-best airport in the United States by Condé Nast Traveler, Bradley partnered with McLean Hospital to exhibit its award-winning Deconstructing Stigma: Changing Attitudes About Mental Health campaign.